jrnold/ssmodels-in-stan/doc/_book/example-capm.md

 ## CAPM

-This is a simplified example of CAPM model from @Petris2010a using data from Berndt (1991).
+This is a simplified example of CAPM model from @Petris2010a.
 A simplified capital-asset pricicing model (CAPM) model is a model of the excess return (return relative to a risk-free asset) of stocks.
 In this example, the excess return of a stock is proportional to the market return (return of a portfolio of stocks representing the whole market).